 , which provides safe and stable short-term accommodation for single-parent families experiencing homelessness, and their Australian-first Mobile Wardrobe service, delivering brand new clothes to South Australians in need.
 Domestic violence victims, asylum seekers, indigenous communities, former prison inmates and the homeless, are among vulnerable groups to benefit from the initiative.

-To learn more about AnglicareSA and how you can support them, click here
+To learn more about AnglicareSA and how you can support them, watch this week's member profile video here:

 You can watch previous member profile videos here